'Ronaldo is a fantastic human being' - Dalot hails Portugal star impact at Man Utd and welcomes Ten Hag clarity | Goal.com

-'Ronaldo is a fantastic human being' - Dalot hails Portugal star impact at Man Utd and welcomes Ten Hag clarity
+'Ronaldo is a fantastic human being' - Dalot hails Portugal star's impact at Man Utd and welcomes Ten Hag clarity

 Diogo Dalot has revealed the impact Cristiano Ronaldo has had in the Manchester United dressing room this season, while also hailing the club's appointment of Erik ten Hag, who he describes as a "great manager".